Skip to content

 resolutionIndex: ReadonlyMap<TokenId, ResolvedTokenView>;

-diagnostics: readonly TokenDiagnostic[];
+diagnostics: readonly domain.DiagnosticEvent[];

 }

 • document, graph, and resolver are only present when includeGraphs is true and the document parsed successfully.
+The document is the domain-level raw document (domain.RawDocument) with identity metadata, decoded text, and JSON data.

 • flattened provides ready-to-render values, aliases, and references.